-We believe that the kingdom or reign of God is both a present reality and future hope.
+We believe that the kingdom (reign) of God is both a present reality and future hope.

-We believe that wherever God's will is done, the kingdom or reign of God is present.
-It was present in Jesus' ministry, and it is also present in our world whenever persons and communities experience reconciliation, restoration, and healing.
+We believe that wherever God's will is done, the kingdom of God is present.
+It was present in Jesus' ministry, and it is also present in our world, where persons and communities experience reconciliation, restoration, and healing.

-We believe that although the fulfillment of God's kingdom--the complete restoration of creation--is still to come.
+We believe that we are in the midst of the fulfillment of God's kingdom, but that complete restoration of creation--is yet to come.

 We believe that the church is called to be both witness to the vision of what God's kingdom will be like and a participant in helping to bring it to completion.

 We believe that the reign of God is both personal and social.
-Personally, we display the kingdom of God as our hearts and minds are transformed and we become more Christ-like.
-Socially, God's vision for the kingdom includes the restoration and transformation of all of creation.
+Personally, we display the kingdom of God as our hearts and minds are transformed and we become more like Christ.
+Socially, God's vision for the kingdom includes, restoration and transformation by loving all of creation.